satra/NiPyPe-Paper/nipype_paper.rst

-provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; 4) computationally efficient execution of neuroimaging analysis; 5) a complete recording of the methods used in a study; and 6) a framework for shared storage of information and evolution of analysis methods and approaches.
+provides: 1) uniform access to neuroimaging analysis software and usage information; 2) a framework for comparative algorithm development and dissemination; 3) an environment for methodological continuity and paced training of new personnel in laboratories; and 4) computationally efficient execution of neuroimaging analysis.
 In the following section, we demonstrate these solutions.

 --------------